-Activity 4 - Shapes of Leaves Materials you might need:
+Activity 4 -- Shapes of Leaves

-pencil container for leaves

-paper glue or tape
+Materials you might need: pencil container for leaves paper glue or scotch tape

-Paste or tape 5 to 7 leaves on a piece of paper, $8-1/2" \times 11"$ (one leaf per page).
-Use notebook paper or plain white paper.
-Label the leaf if you know the name of the tree it came from.
-Use a piece of colored construction paper for the front and back covers and staple together.
-You now have a "Leaf Book."
-Put a title and your name on the front cover.
+Paste or tape 5 to 7 leaves on a piece of paper, $8\,1/2\,x\,11$ (one leaf per page).
+Use notebook or plain white paper.
+Use a piece of colored construction paper for the front and back cover and staple together.
+You now have a "leaf book."
+Put a title and your name on the front.